 The same procedures should be followed each year until trees reach marketable height.
 A top area "touch up" may be needed in November on trees to be harvested that year.

 Shearing should be accomplished each year, once it has been started.
 If a year is missed, the correct form and density are almost impossible to achieve.

 Timing of shearing is critical.
 Trees sheared too early may form fewer buds and have reduced growth.
 Trees sheared too late may not have sufficient time to form new shoots for the following year.
 If anything, Virginia pine can tolerate early shearing better than shearing that is too late, due to the multiple-flush growth pattern.

 In shearing, the leader and top whorl are extremely important in building the basic framework of a quality tree.
-Leader growth on Virginia pine should be held to no more than eight inches.
+Leader growth on Virginia pine should be held to no more than 8-12 inches.
 At least four lateral branches at the base of the terminal growth are desired.
 The terminal leader should be pruned to maintain tree height and width.
 A 45° angle cut on the leader promotes dominance of one of the fascicular buds.
 The leader should not be cut below existing needles, as new buds will be formed within those fascicles.

 Hand pruners are most often used to clip the terminal and branches in the top whorl.
 Those branches in the top whorl should be cut to length of the terminal leader.
 This procedure assures that the desired terminal will remain dominant to the side branches.

 A guide for shearing the side of the tree can be developed by drawing an imaginary line from the terminal, with the desired taper to lower limbs.
 All branches extending beyond this imaginary line should be sheared.